Quick Answer

 | Bias control | Relies on gut feeling | Documents notes, scores, and rationale consistently to reduce bias risk |

 Keep the file.
 Save the reference list, outreach log, notes, and scorecard as personnel or employment records, and keep them for at least 1 year.
 If you use a third-party consumer report, get written permission and follow pre-adverse notice steps before taking adverse employment action.
-Document findings, score consistently, and proceed only when the evidence meets your predefined criteria (add current threshold after verification).
+Document findings, score consistently, and proceed only when the evidence meets your predefined criteria.
+If the threshold is unresolved, mark it pending and verify the exact requirement against the official source, counsel, HR policy, or contract records before use.

 Start with the reference list the candidate gave you in the application or resume.
 That gives you a clear verification input tied to the hiring process.
 Keep the reference list and your outreach log in the file, and follow your organization’s process for any consent documentation.